 With most credit unions, you can attend meetings where you can vote on some of the decisions about the intuition or policies.
 You’ll never have this type of say with a bank.

 Another key advantage of a credit union compared to a traditional bank is the fees you’ll pay.
 Credit unions tend to have much lower fees than a bank is going to.

 Most unions don’t charge any ATM fees, and their overdraft fees and policies are much more forgiving than you’ll find with large banks.

 The main reason most people pick credit unions over banks, however, is because of the interest rates.

-You're going to find much better rates at a credit union than you will at large national bank.
-Because credit unions have lower operating fees and they are not concerned with paying dividends at the end of the year, they don't inflate interest rates to make more profit.
-For most people, the lower rates are the hook which pulls them towards the credit union.
+You’re going to find much better rates at a credit union than you will at a large national bank.
+Because credit unions have lower operating fees and are not concerned with paying dividends at the end of the year, they don’t inflate interest rates to make more profit.
+For most people, the lower rates are the hook that pulls them toward the credit union.